danielsundermeier/knowledge/leben/geist/herausforderungen.md

 Je schwieriger das Leben wird, umso wichtiger ist unser Protokoll.
 Es hilft uns das Hinderniss zu überwinden und stärker daraus hervorzugehen.

 > “What is to give light must endure burning.” - Victor Frankl

+> "If this were happening for a higher purpose, what would it be?" - Marci Shimoff

 ## Kompass